 The National Children’s Center for Rural and Agricultural Health and Safety has free resources, including downloadable signs, to educate visitors about safety on your farm.

-Before opening up your farm for agritourism activities, make sure you’re compliant with all federal, state and local laws, regulations, codes and permitting requirements.
-The National Agricultural Law Center reports that over half of U.S. states have enacted statutes relating to agritourism activities, including liability protections for agritourism operators.
+Before opening your farm for agritourism activities, make sure you’re compliant with all federal, state and local laws, regulations, codes and permitting requirements.
+The National Agricultural Law Center reports that over half of U.S. states have enacted statutes relating to agritourism activities, including additional farm and ranch liability protections for agritourism operators.
 Check the statutes in your state and abide by them.
-Agritourism insurance won’t protect against negligence.